 - Centralized energy plant

-- Distribution network
+- Distribution piping networks

-- Energy Transfer Station (ETS)- heat exchangers connecting to secondary networks
+- Energy Transfer Station (ETS

 Basics of Tailor-Made Designs